 Whether you are just into cute desserts or crave for something more sophisticated, the sweet capital of South Korea will deliver!
-Brave researchers such as myself sacrifice themselves for these sugar overdosing journeys.
+Brave researchers such as myself sacrifice themselves for these sugar overdosing journeys, aiming to find the best dessert in Seoul.
 But who can put a price on a blog post anyway?
 Your guide through the Korean treats in Seoul starts here!

 Top Korean desserts with pictures